alanrceratti/ecommerceDZadmin/README.md

 - Settings page for user to update name, address, etc
 - User page to follow current order status
 - Reset password option
+- Products rating and review section

-- Admin dashboard with option to mark as Send to the customer
+- Admin dashboard with option to mark as *Send* to the customer